kartik-dev/yelp_academic_dataset_review/README.md

 #### Setup single node SMACK sandbox virtual machine

 Clone SMACK vagrant repository
 ```
 git clone https://github.com/kartik-dev/SMACK-Sandbox.git
 ```

-Bring up SMACK single node VM
+Bring up SMACK sandbox

-This might take some time (Approx 10 to 15mins),since it downloads and installs hadoop, mesos, spark, cassandra, nifi, confluent-io platform and Zeppelin
+This might take some time (Approx 10 to 15mins),since it downloads and installs hadoop, mesos, spark, cassandra, nifi, confluent-io platform and Zeppelin (we might not use all the above service for this application, but it is part of the SMACK sandbox)
 ```
 cd SMACK-Sandbox